SilentByte/healthcam/README.md

 how to better use the CLI and AWS SDKs.
 Because we hadn't used much Greengrass in the past it took us a while to properly setup a Greengrass core and drive deployments without using the AWS UI.
 We'd recommend checking out this [article](https://devopstar.com/2019/10/07/aws-iot-greengrass-cloudformation-raspberry-pi) if you're attempting greengrass and Raspberry Pi.
+Unfortunately due to time constraints and last minute changes, one of the dependencies we introduced didn't work well with our docker container, so we had to deploy via Pip instead.

 ### IAM
 We don't work with AWS a lot and we wanted to avoid our bad behaviours of the past with allow *, so learning how to properly apply the required AWS policies to roles specific to their task was an interesting experience.
 We've identified a lot of cases where we could have done a lot better, so hopefully we'll fix those up.